utixx/SelfMirror/README.md

 ##  Models

-We  have provided 7 generalized pre-trained models for specific tasks and hope this will be helpful to the community.
+We have provided 7 generalized pre-trained models for specific tasks and stored them in the ```SelfMirror/pth``` path.

 | No. | Data                                            | Microscopy system |
 |:---:|-------------------------------------------------|:-----------------:|